Justification of Red List Category

 Any remaining population is assumed to be tiny (numbering fewer than 50 individuals and mature individuals), based on the disappearance of the last known individual.

 This species was known for over 150 years, from small numbers of traded birds and a hunted bird taken by von Spix, until it was traced in 1985-1986 to near the rio São Francisco in north Bahia, Brazil.
 Only three birds remained and these were captured for trade in 1987 and 1988.
 However, a single male, paired with a female Blue-winged Macaw Propyrrhura maracana, was discovered at the site in July 1990.
 A female C. spixii was released from captivity in 1995 and initially paired with the male.
 Unfortunately, the female disappeared from the release site after seven weeks and is suspected to have collided with a power-line (Caparroz et al. 2001).
 The wild bird was still paired with the female P. maracana in January 2000 (Y. de Melo Barros in litt.
 1999, 2000) but neither bird has been seen since the end of that year.
 In 2000, the total number of publicly declared birds in captivity was 60, but 54 of these were captive-bred (Schischakin 2000).
 The official captive population in 2012 totalled 80 individuals, with a further c.
 13 in private ownership.
-There are occasional local reports, including from Serra da Capivara National Park, and a bird filmed near Curaçá in Jun 2016 (the first confirmed wild record since 2000, albeit thought to have originated in captivity), which provide some hope that the species may be extant in the wild (Tobias et al. 2006).
+There are occasional local reports, including from Serra da Capivara National Park, and a bird filmed near Curaçá in June 2016 (the first confirmed wild record since 2000, albeit thought to have originated in captivity) which provide some hope that the species may be extant in the wild (Tobias et al. 2006).
+However, recent surveys have failed to record an established population in the wild.

 It apparently requires gallery woodland dominated by caraiba Tabebuia caraiba trees for nesting, but feeds mainly on two regionally characteristic Euphorbiaceae plant species.
 Breeding occurs during the austral summer.
 Two or three eggs are laid in the wild (up to five in captivity).
 The wild bird and the P. maracana apparently produced infertile eggs, although one experienced very early embryo death, subsequent DNA analysis revealing a hybrid.